 Here, I’ll share a handful of ways you can position yourself as an intuitive tourism business, giving guests an experience they’ll rave about.

-Providing added-value travel and tour experiences
+Providing added value travel and tourism

 Providing added-value travel and tourism is as simple as surprising and delighting your guests.
 Speaking from personal experience, I can remember staying at a place on one of the Gulf Islands about five years ago.
 The hosts had a beautiful vegetable garden which, when we were there in mid-summer, was in full bloom.

 Not only did the host provide us with helpful directions and check-in reminders, upon arrival we were greeted by name with a warm welcome.
 The owner also provided me and my partner with a tour of the property, giving us a few tips for local eats and told us to enjoy their garden.

 Towards the end of our stay they even insisted on sharing their veggie bounty with us.
 We took home a bunch of fresh tomatoes, snap peas and zucchini.
 What was a relatively simple gesture made us feel taken care of as guests and you better believe we shared a raving review of our experience.